GoogleCloudPlatform/solutions-workshops/grpc-xds-workshop/README.md

 2. In a new terminal, tail the control plane logs:

     ```shell
-    kubectl logs --all-containers --follow --namespace=xds deployment/control-plane
+    make tail-control-plane
     ```

 3. In another new terminal, tail the greeter-intermediary logs:

     ```shell
-    kubectl logs --all-containers --follow --namespace=xds deployment/greeter-intermediary
+    make tail-greeter-intermediary
     ```

 4. In yet another new terminal, tail the greeter-leaf logs:

     ```shell
-    kubectl logs --all-containers --follow --namespace=xds deployment/greeter-leaf
+    make tail-greeter-leaf
     ```

 5. In - you guessed it - a new terminal, create a private key and TLS certificate for your developer workstation.
-You do this by creating a temporary Kubernetes pod with a workload TLS certificate, copy this certificate and private key to your developer workstation, and deleting the temporary pod:
+You do this by creating a temporary Kubernetes Pod with a workload TLS certificate and private key, copy this certificate and private key to your developer workstation, and deleting the temporary Pod:

     ```shell
     make host-certs
     ```

-    The certificates and private key will be copied to the `certs` directory.
+    The workload certificate, CA certificate, and private key will be copied to the `certs` directory.

 6. Send a request to the `greeter-leaf` server, using mTLS and the [DNS resolver](https://grpc.io/docs/guides/custom-name-resolution/):